What Are Keyloggers and How Do You Remove Them?

 • Blackmail

-Keep in mind that you have directly broken the federal ECPA if you install a keylogger on someone else's device without their consent or knowledge, such as a partner's or spouse's device when you suspect infidelity.
+Remember that you have directly broken the federal ECPA if you install a keylogger on someone else's device without their consent or knowledge, such as a partner's or spouse's device, when you suspect infidelity.

 If it is discovered you have violated this law, which is an invasion of privacy, it can result in felony charges against you and a loss of trust from your partner.
 Also, depending on the severity of the crime, you could face fines or even imprisonment.
 In short, it’s never worth the risk.